caturmahdialfurqon/Video-Playlist-Gallery/README.md

 This script written with php can Instantly Create a single `HTML` file including `CSS` and `JAVASCRIPT`.
 For Your Video Gallery, also you can watch it Offline on your browser.

-Visit my Github Page For `Source code` [Video-Playlist-Galery](https://caturmahdialfurqon.github.io/posts/Video-Playlist-Galery/)
+Visit my Github Page For PHP `Source code` [Video-Playlist-Galery](https://caturmahdialfurqon.github.io/posts/Video-Playlist-Galery/)

 ## Here The Screenshot